 But winter doesn’t have to be so testing.
 Here are some simple steps you can take now to protect your home against the most common problems.

 Beat the big freeze

-It’s inevitable that there will be at least one or two periods of very cold weather every year, and freezing conditions can bring with them not just increased heating bills but also the risk of damage to pipes.
+It’s inevitable that there will be at least one or two periods of very cold weather every year, leading not only to increased heating bills, but also the risk of damage to pipes.
 Here’s how to prepare:

 - Lag outside pipes to prevent them freezing and then bursting in the cold.

 - Leave the heating on low when you go away at a constant level of at least 15°C to ensure internal pipes don’t get too frosty.

 - Make sure you know where the stop cock is in case you do suffer a leak.

 - In severe cold weather, leave the loft hatch open if you are going to be away for a few days or more, to let heat into the roof space if you have a water tank in there.

 - Insulate the sides and top of the water tank in the loft, but leave the underside clear to allow warmth from below to penetrate and prevent the tank from freezing.